 What should I tell my health care provider (HCP)?

 Tell your HCP if you’ve had a sore throat or if you’ve had a recent cold, cough, or fever, and how long you’ve had symptoms.
-It’s also important to let your HCP know if you’ve been exposed to anyone with strep or mono, or if you’ve had oral sex with anyone who may have had a sexually transmitted infection (STI).
+It’s also important to let your HCP know if you’ve been exposed to anyone with strep or mono, or COVID, or if you’ve had oral sex with anyone who may have had a sexually transmitted infection (STI).

-You are much less likely to have a strep infection if you have a runny nose, cough or hoarseness.
+You are much less likely to have a strep infection and more likely to have a viral infection if you have a runny nose, cough or hoarseness.

 What will my health care provider (HCP) do?

 - Your health care provider (HCP) will take your temperature and ask you to tell him/her about your symptoms; how long you’ve had them and how bad they are.

 - Next, your HCP will ask you to open your mouth wide to look at your throat and also feel the lymph nodes (glands) in your neck.
-If your HCP thinks you might have tonsillitis, he/she will probably do a Rapid Strep Test.
-This involves having you open your mouth wide again while your HCP holds down your tongue with a flat wooden stick (called a tongue depressor) with one hand, and with the other hand he/she will take a cotton swab and gently (and quickly) wipe your tonsils and throat.
-It’s natural to gag when this test is done, but it’s over before you know it.
+If your HCP thinks you might have strep, they will probably do a Rapid Strep Test.
+This involves having you open your mouth wide again-while your HCP holds down your tongue with a flat wooden stick called a tongue depressor with one hand, they will take a cotton swab with the other hand and gently (and quickly) wipe your tonsils and throat.
+It’s natural to gag when this test is done but it’s over before you know it.

 - Lastly, your HCP will place the cotton swab in a special tube.
 It takes about 15 minutes to get the results.
 If the results are positive, you will be told that you have strep throat and you will receive a prescription for an antibiotic.
 If the Rapid Strep Test is negative, the sample will be sent to the lab for further testing.

 What is the treatment for tonsillitis?

-Treatment for tonsillitis depends on whether the infection is caused by group A strep bacteria or a virus.
+Treatment for tonsillitis depends on whether the infection is caused by group A strep bacteria or other bacteria, or a virus.

 If the infection is caused by group A strep bacteria: